 - Contact the unit if additional information is needed on reconciling items or if there are problems with the reconciliation.

-- Send a copy of the review report to the division fiscal officer, who should follow up on all exceptions and document the resolution.
-As appropriate, this may involve other departments such as MUPD, Accounting Services and the Cashiers Office.
+- Send a copy of the review report to the division business & finance officer, who should follow up on all exceptions and document the resolution.
+As appropriate, this may involve other departments such as MUPD, Accounting Services, and the Cashiers Office.